 In my community discussions, people keep bringing up zombies, aliens, and even orks.
 Yes, they are monsters, but they are also a collective, a hive.
 There is not one zombie that stands out as the most monstrous of all.
 There is not a single entity that denotes zombie, or alien, or orks.

 I received a very interesting comment on my blog about Frankenstein.
-He suggested that a monster needed to be thematic of his era.
+He suggested that a monster needed to be created from the fears of the society.

 Love…. a great addition.
 But is it a requirement or a trend?
 Love, indeed, is a scary thing – for good reason. haha